ABOUT

 Too young?
 Check out our Best Beginners Course.

 Too old?
-Check out Best's The Company or The Feel Good Factor.
+Check out Best's The Company or The Feel Good Factor

 FEES

-Termly fee of £360 split into four monthly instalments of £90.
 Childcare vouchers accepted, sibling and multi class booking discounts available.

 BOOK